Moses Orimolade Tunolase: Tombs

 At Ojokoro where the first Aladura church was established is a big mausoleum.

 A giant statue of the founder is erected there on top of an empty grave.
 In the grave are three candles which are usually lighted during service.
-The church faithfuls would dance round the mausoleum, sleep in the mausoleum where two graves of the senior leaders were buried.
-Not only this, the faithful also placed kegs of water and other things where they pray over them invoking the God of Moses Orimolade to heal, assist and answer their prayers.
+The church faithful would dance around the mausoleum, and sleep in the mausoleum where two graves of the senior leaders were buried.
+Not only this, the faithful also placed kegs of water and other things where they prayed over them invoking the God of Moses Orimolade to heal, assist, and answer their prayers.

-Asked if the spirit of Moses is still there, an elder in the church said ‘’ Moses Orimolade shed his blood here, his flesh dried here, so it is only the body that was removed to his home town Ikare Akoko in Ondo State.
+Asked if the spirit of Moses is still there, an elder in the church said ‘’ Moses Orimolade shed his blood here, his flesh dried here, so it is only the body that was removed to his hometown Ikare Akoko in Ondo State.
 We believe His spirit is still here.

-While this reporter asked whether it is not a blasphemy, Matthew Akeusola denied it and said they need to appreciate and honour him.
+While this reporter asked whether it was not blasphemy, Matthew Akeusola denied it and said they needed to appreciate and honor him.